 Should You Choose UV Printing Over Screen Printing?
 Or Vice Versa?

 Choosing between UV printing and screen printing requires considerations on various factors.
 When it comes to cost, it makes sense to opt for UV printing if you have a small order.
 However, screen printing is viable for massive volume as the setup cost will be distributed on the units.

 You’ll also need to think about the products that you’re producing.
 It makes more sense to get your designs on pens with UV printers rather than screen printing.
 When you have both options equally viable, your artistic part may be dominant and insists on age-old screen printing method.

 Ultimately, your decision depends on factors specific to the design and project.
 Which is your preferred printing method and why?
+Make sure to compare our Dye Sublimation process.
 Share your thoughts in the comment below.